Comparison of Nectar credit cards

 There are currently two card issuers offering reward credit cards that let you earn Nectar points while you spend: Sainsbury’s Bank (on the Mastercard network) and American Express.
 Here are some of the key factors to consider when comparing the cards they offer.

 There shouldn’t be any difference between where you can spend or earn your points between these issuers, but the earn rates on the cards may differ.
 You should also keep sight of any sign-up bonuses, or annual fees.

-Benefits and downsides of Nectar credit cards
+Pros and cons of Nectar credit cards

 - Sainsbury’s runs promotions throughout the year where shoppers can “double-up” (in other words each point becomes worth a penny) their Nectar points.

 - There are often promotions for other companies where you can spend your Nectar points too.
 For example at Pizza Express, where Nectar points can often be redeemed at an enhanced rate.

 - You can collect and spend points at over 400 different retailers.

 - There are usually some hefty sign-up bonuses to be had, although these may require a minimum spend.